WardBrian/stan-web-demo/DEVELOPMENT.md

 More interesting is how to (re-)build the `bernoulli.js` and `bernoulli.wasm` files in `src/tinystan`.

+This can be done in a containerized way by running
+`cd docker; docker build . --output ../stan-web-demo/src/tinystan`

 The following steps should get you up and running:

 1. Install the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html)